abhishek-79/GeoForecast/README.md

 This project was made for education purpose.

-Use the following commands in terminal to compile and run the program respectively: javac -cp json.jar WeatherApp.java java -cp .;json.jar WeatherApp
+Use the following commands in terminal to compile and run the program respectively:

+javac -cp json.jar app.java

+java -cp .;json.jar app